benjaminfoo/Architect/docs/index.md

 <div class="preformat_code">
 - Alpha versions (a) are unstable and in subject of larger changes - expect bugs.
 - Beta versions are more stable and in subject of smaller bugfixes - expect less bugs :).

+changelog 0.5.4a-test
+- its now safe to enable / disable the mod
+- The functionality is now limited to mod-state - except console commands

 changelog 0.5.4a
 - added preview-system for new constructions